 I got an immediate response.
 I don’t know whether I will get the business, but at the very least I showed I cared enough to do a little homework.

-It is almost ridiculous to suggest that being human would be a best practice, but it seems to be increasingly necessary to state such.
+It’s almost ridiculous to suggest that being human would be a best practice, but it seems to be increasingly necessary to state such.

 If you want to make a new friend, if you really want to connect – the easiest way is to start by acting like a human.
 Think.
 Show you care.
 Look for a reason that benefits us both.
-On LinkedIn or anywhere else.